shijia-liu/shijia-liu.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year... .
-My research interest...
-I received master's degrees in jhu... bachelors in ucla...
+I am a first year Ph.D. student in Computer Science at [Northeastern University](https://www.khoury.northeastern.edu).
+My research interests are in natural language processing, machine learning and data science, broadly speaking.
+Prior to coming to Northeastern, I received a master's degree in computer science at the [Johns Hopkins University](https://www.cs.jhu.edu), a master's degree in electrical engineering at [Stanford University](https://ee.stanford.edu), and bachelor's degrees in electrical engineering and physics at [UCLA](http://www.ucla.edu).

 Email: liu.shij [[at](https://en.wikipedia.org/wiki/At_sign)] husky.neu.edu